pbemkes/CheatSheets/docs/05_Containerization_Orchestration.md

 CMD ["php-fpm"]
 ```

-#### Best Practices:
+!!! note "Best Practices"
     - Use Composer for PHP dependency management.
     - Avoid dev dependencies in production (--no-dev).
     - Run PHP-FPM as a non-root user.

 ### 8. Best Practices for Security and Optimization: